dreibh/planetlab-lxc-plcapi/migrations/README.txt

 Store here migration scripts, named
-<nnn>-up-any-text.<ext>
-with contiguous indices starting with 001
+<nnn>-up-<any-text>.sql
+	handled as a sql script to be run against planetlab5, or
+<nnn>-up-<any-text>.sh

-if the extension is .sql it is ran on the planetlab5 database otherwise it is run as is
+	which is assumed to be a shell script and is run as is

+Another assumption is that
+ * nnn-up-   script will set subversion number to <nnn>
+ * nnn-down  script will set subversion number to <nnn>-1

+===
-See myplc/plc.d/db for how this is used
+See the migration script in plc.d/db for how this is used
+===